Skip to content

 Ana Canhoto

-Researching, writing, teaching and learning about marketing in everyday life
+Social scientist researching, writing, teaching and learning about digital technology in everyday life

 • Blog